4 COMMON CAUSES OF SUBSIDENCE

 If you have encountered subsidence in any form, you are likely to already know what a traumatic experience it can be to get the problem put right.
 Even in mild cases that can be remedied relatively easily, the process can still be harrowing.
 Then when the problem is fixed, the difficulty you are likely to have finding house insurance with subsidence history remains.

 Subsidence house insurance can be a nightmare to find at a reasonable price but because of the costs involved with fixing a subsidence issue, it is vital that you find cover.
-With HomeProtect you can obtain a competitive quote for buildings insurance with subsidence cover, even if you have had problems with subsidence in the past.
+At Homeprotect we aim to give you a competitive quote for buildings insurance with subsidence cover, even if you have had problems with subsidence in the past.
 We base your house insurance subsidence quote on the risk your house is at now, not at the risk it faced while still subsiding.

 Ground subsidence is the downward movement of the foundations of a building, often caused by changes to the soil including sudden weather changes, water damage and removal of water by plant life.
 Physical signs of subsidence include sudden cracks appearing in the walls and around windows or doors.

 Ground heave is the opposite of ground subsidence.
 Heave occurs when the ground swells upwards, usually because a clay soil becomes wetter than usual.